Transportation FAQs

 Once a student is given a bus pass, they are expected to keep it in good shape and reuse it from year to year.

-Each summer, for returning students in GR 1-8, a survey is sent to parents asking who needs (1) a replacement for a lost or damaged bus pass, or (2) a new bus pass for a student using transportation for the first time.
+Each summer, for returning students in GR 1-8, a survey is sent to parents asking who needs (1) a replacement for a lost or damaged bus pass, or (2) a new bus pass for a returning student using transportation for the first time.

 During the school year, for returning students in GR K-8: (1) If your student needs a replacement for a lost or damaged bus pass, they want to ask their bus driver for a replacement.
 The bus pass will be given to them by their bus driver.
 Please search thoroughly for lost ones first.
 If you later find old ones discard them or ensure the student keeps them at home.
-(2) If you want to request transportation for a student using transportation for the first time, submit a Transportation Helpdesk Request.
+(2) If you want to request transportation for a returning student using transportation for the first time, submit a Transportation Helpdesk Request.
 Indicate if they're GR K-8 and request a bus pass.
 The bus pass will be given to them by their bus driver.

 During the year, for newly register students in GR K-8, if you indicate you want transportation on your registration form, Transportation will be notified by the Registrar.
 During the school year, a bus pass will be printed and distributed by the student's driver.
 During the summer, a bus pass will be printed and distributed by the schools to the student shortly before or after school starts.
 When transportation is assigned during the school year, bus passes will be distributed by the student's driver.